Using Product Tables with WooCommerce Product Add-Ons

 How to use Product Tables with WooCommerce Product Add-Ons

-- Install WooCommerce Product Add-Ons plugin and use the documentation to set up add-ons for any or all of your products.
+- Install WooCommerce Product Add-Ons WP plugin and use the documentation to set up add-ons for any or all of your products.

 - Install WooCommerce Product Table and follow the instructions to add a product table.
 You must include an add to cart column.